 Landscape level conservation

-The process of creating protected areas in Peru includes biological and socioeconomic investigation; elaboration of a detailed proposal; repeated coordination with authorities; in the case of Conservation Concessions, publication of the project in government and national newspapers and in the respective municipality for a month each to allow for objections; after the creation, elaboration of yearly reports.
+The process of creating protected areas in Peru includes repeated coordination with local communities and capacity building to ensure responsibility for a conservation area; biological and socioeconomic investigations; elaboration of a detailed proposal; repeated coordination with authorities.
+In the case of CCs, publication of the project in government and national newspapers is also required, as well as in the respective municipality for a month each, to allow objections and, after the creation, the elaboration of yearly reports and management plans.
 This process is very long, complicated and expensive which makes it unfeasible for the local farmers of rural Peru.